 Vietnam Food and Drink

-Vietnamese cooking is varied and usually superb, as the profusion of Vietnamese restaurants in New York, London and Berlin contest.
-It is a mixture of Vietnamese, Chinese and French traditions, with a plethora of regional variations.
-As in all countries of the region, rice or noodles usually provide the basis of a meal.
+Vietnamese cooking is fresh, flavourful and usually superb, as the profusion of Vietnamese restaurants in New York, London and Berlin attests.
+Within the country, there’s a plethora of regional variations.
+And as in all parts of the region, rice or noodles usually form the initial basis of a meal.

 Tipping is now quite customary, especially in tourist areas, and is much appreciated in a country where salaries are still low.
 Upscale restaurants and hotels may add a 5-10% service charge to the bill.